Reverse Charge in service tax

 ¨ Normally, service tax is payable by person providing the service.

-¨ Section 68(2) makes provision for reverse charge i.e. making person receiving the service liable to pay tax.
+¨ Section 68(2) makes provision for making person other than service provider liable to pay tax.

 ¨ Provision can be made that part of tax will be paid by service receiver and part by service provider.

 ¨ Provisions relating to reverse charge are contained in Notification No. 30/2012-ST dated 20-6-2012.

 8.2 Issues relating to reverse charge

 ¨ The small service provider exemption of Rs 10 lakhs not available when tax is payable under reverse charge.

 ¨ Cenvat credit cannot be used to pay tax by service receiver.
 Service tax as to be paid by cash only i.e. GAR-7 challan.